-Not all floors could be fully inspected due to carpets and other coverings.
+The floors could not be fully inspected due to floor coverings.
 Not all areas could be inspected due to furniture and other belongings.
-We cannot rule out that some defects may come to light once the stored items have been removed and carpets / floorcoverings lifted.
+We cannot rule out that some defects may come to light once stored items have been removed and floorcoverings lifted.